claire-marks/ProteinTools/README.md

 ProteinTools is a collection of useful (to me, anyway!) scripts and functions for dealing with proteins.
 It is written in Python 3 and consists of a module and a number of scripts for more specific jobs.

 Who am I?
-I'm a Research Software Engineer at the University of Oxford, working in the Oxford Protein Informatics Group (OPIG).
+Up until recently I was a Research Software Engineer at the University of Oxford, working in the Oxford Protein Informatics Group (OPIG).
 I've done a lot of research in protein loop modelling, hence the large number of loop-related code found here!

 This is by no means a complete piece of work; essentially it exists to make my life easier during day-to-day research and so I will continue to add to it!